sharon-launchcode/sharon-launchcode.github.io/README.md

 ### About the Source Code:
-#### The code foundations of this project were based on the tutorials provided by the following sources, with gratitude towards the authors
+#### Significant portions of the code used in this project were based on the tutorials provided by the following sources, with gratitude towards the authors:

 ##### HTML DOM Input FileUpload Object
 ##### https://www.w3schools.com/jsref/dom_obj_fileupload.asp